-- The scoop/projection must not have reflective surfaces. - Any holes in the bonnet must not substantially reduce the strength or impact resistance of the bonnet. - Air cleaners or carburettors must not protrude beyond the original bonnet profile unless the bonnet scoop/projection is manufactured from equivalent gauge mild steel, compared with that of the original bonnet. - Air cleaners and/or carburettors must be covered by the bonnet scoop.
+- The edges at the front of a scoop/projection shall be rounded with a minimum radius of 10mm. - All other edges and corners shall have a radius of not less than 5mm and be designed to reduce the risk of bodily injury to any person. - The scoop/projection must not have reflective surfaces. - Any holes in the bonnet must not substantially reduce the strength or impact resistance of the bonnet. - Air cleaners or carburettors must not protrude beyond the original bonnet profile unless the bonnet scoop/projection is manufactured from equivalent gauge mild steel, compared with that of the original bonnet. - Air cleaners and/or carburettors must be covered by the bonnet scoop.